 By carrying out daily 10 km stages, it is possible to tour the island of Rodrigues in 5 days (refer to map).
 There are some hikes, however, which will be longer.
 To spare some efforts, you can still skip some stages and hop into a pirogue or a bus.
 It is easy to track down a fisherman who is willing to carry you over a few kilometers in a pirogue or to halt down a bus along the side of the road.
 But, here also, you will have to put up with the sun, which beats down really hard, especially in summer.

 This hike was going to be a hard one and there is always the risk of being injured while on a hike.
 An injury could result in a broken bone or broken leg and then the question is how are you going to get recovery.
 This would be called a personal injury.
-If that were the case, in certain situations, you could call a personal injury lawyer in San Diego for help.
+If that were the case, in certain situations, you can visit https://findlegaladvice.org for more help.

 From Port Mathurin to Pointe Coton